introlab/echolense/README.md

 </p>

 EchoLense is an open-source acoustic camera made by [IntRoLab](https://introlab.3it.usherbrooke.ca/mediawiki-introlab/index.php/Main_Page).
-It aims to provide a flexible platform for the scientific community to further research in the field.
-It can be built with common off-the-shelf components and a 3D printer!
-You'll find everything you need in this repo to build one yourself.
-If you encounter a problem or have a suggestion for us, feel free to open an issue!
+Its aim is to provide a flexible platform for the scientific community to further research in the field.
+It can be built with common off-the-shelf components and a 3D printer.
+This repo contains the STL files to build one as well as assembly instructions.
+We've also provided 1000 room impulse responses (RIRs) that we measured with the device and you'll find python scripts to measure your own RIRs if necessary.